Stable Subgroups of the Genus Two Handlebody Group: A Model for H2

-Hamenst\"adt and Hensel show that the underlying structure of $\M$ is a tree called the \emph{non-separating meridional pants graph}, which we refer to as $\Pnm$.
-The vertices of $\Pnm$ correspond to pants decompositions $X$ of non-separating meridians, and there is an edge between two pants decompositions if they intersect minimally, i.e.~if they intersect twice.
-There is a surjective map $p:\M \to \Pnm$ that maps each twist flat $\M(X)$ to the vertex $X\in \Pnm^{(0)}$, and that maps each switch bridge $\M(X,X')$ to the edge between $X$ and $X'$ in $\Pnm$.
+Hamenst\"adt and Hensel show that there is a surjection $p$ from $\M$ onto a tree called the \emph{non-separating meridional pants graph}, which we refer to in this paper as $\Pnm$.
+The vertices of $\Pnm$ correspond to pants decompositions $X$ of non-separating meridians, and there is an edge between two pants decompositions if they intersect minimally, ie if they intersect twice.
+The map $p:\M \to \Pnm$ maps each twist flat $\M(X)$ to the vertex $X\in \Pnm^{(0)}$ and each switch bridge $\M(X,X')$ to the edge between $X$ and $X'$ in $\Pnm$.

 Additionally, given a cut system $Z$ on $V_2$, Hamenst\"adt and Hensel define the induced subgraph $\Pnm(Z)$ of $\Pnm$ as the subgraph with vertices corresponding to pants decompositions containing the cut system $Z$.
 They show in \cite[Corollary 5.11]{hamHenDehn} that $\Pnm(Z)$ is a tree, and that for any distinct cut systems $Z\neq Z'$, the subtrees $\Pnm(Z)$ and $\Pnm(Z')$ intersect in at most a single point.